Great Bridge Unity F.C.: History

+It continued to play in the qualifying rounds over the next few seasons, but never made the main stages of the competition.
+It was disqualified after beating Kidderminster in the third qualifying round in 1890–91, after a protest by Langley Green Victoria (whom Unity had beaten in the second round) over the eligibility of Unity's Pittaway; the protest was lodged too late to help Victoria, but it did help Kidderminster.

-In 1889-90 the club was one of the founders of the Birmingham and District League; it later dropped out but resumed membership of the league for the season of 1891–92, but did not complete the season.
+In 1889–90 the club was one of the founders of the Birmingham and District League; it later dropped out but resumed membership of the league for the season of 1891–92, but did not complete the season.

-The final reported matches for the club are in the 1895-96 season, in the West Midland League for amateur and reserve clubs.
+The final reported competitive matches for the club are in the 1895–96 season, in the West Midland League for amateur and reserve clubs, and the last matches in toto are recorded in 1897.

 Colours

 The club wore white shirts, although it formally described its colours as black and white.

+Ground

+The club played at Horseley Heath.